greenboxal/doggohub/doc/project_services/bamboo.md

 in the 'Labels' box.
 1. Save

-Bamboo is now ready to accept triggers from GitLab.
-Next, set up the Bamboo service in GitLab
+Bamboo is now ready to accept triggers from DoggoHub.
+Next, set up the Bamboo service in DoggoHub

-### Complete these steps in GitLab:
+### Complete these steps in DoggoHub:

 1. Navigate to the project you want to configure to trigger builds.
 1. Select 'Settings' in the top navigation.